STLCC Policies & Guidelines

 Student Rights and Responsibilities

-Students are expected to assume responsibility for their actions; to know and obey federal, state, and local laws; and to know and obey the rules and regulations of the college.
-Students should know their rights as they pertain to their access to education, complaint processes, and utilization of support resources.
-Additional information on Student Academic Rights and Responsibilities, Student Code of Conduct expectations, the Academic Appeals process, the General and/or Academic Complaint processes, Title IX Sex Discrimination and Sex-Based Harassment Grievance Procedures, and the Equity and Discrimination Complaint Process can be found in the College Policies and Procedures.
+Students are responsible for their actions and are expected to comply with all federal, state, and local laws, as well as the rules and regulations of the College.
+They should be familiar with their rights related to educational access, complaint procedures, and available support resources.
+Additional details regarding Student Academic Rights and Responsibilities, the Student Code of Conduct, Academic Appeals, General and/or Academic Complaint processes, Title IX Sex Discrimination and Sex-Based Harassment Grievance Procedures, and the Equity and Discrimination Complaint Process are outlined in the College Policies and Procedures.